 Title to Equipment.
 There will be no joint property purchased as a result of the work outlined in the SOW.
 Each Party will provide its own equipment necessary to support its participation in the technical evaluation.

-technical assistance contemplated by this Agreement will commence on the effective date of this Agreement.
+Term.
+The technical assistance contemplated by this Agreement will commence on the effective date of this Agreement.
 The effective date of this Agreement shall be the later date of March 1, 2019 or (2) the date of the last signature by the Parties.
-The expiration date of this

-Template revision date: March 2019 Agreement# ######## OPA Review #####

-Agreement shall be March 1, 2020.
+The expiration date of this Agreement shall be March 1, 2020.
 The Agreement may be extended by mutual written Agreement of the Parties.

 Funding/Cost Share.

 The Collaborator will provide an estimated $75,000 in funds-in to the project.
 The Collaborator is providing in-kind services valued at $0.00.